junxit/us-congress-bills-110/metadata.md

 - 2007-07-30 — Passed/agreed to in House: On passage Passed without objection.(text: CR H8828-8829)
 - 2007-07-31 — Received in the Senate.
 - 2007-08-03 — Read twice and referred to the Committee on Indian Affairs.
+- 2008-05-15 — Committee on Indian Affairs.
+Hearings held.
+- 2008-09-23 — Committee on Indian Affairs.
+Ordered to be reported with an amendment favorably.
+- 2008-09-25 — Committee on Indian Affairs.
+Reported by Senator Dorgan with amendments.
+With written report No. 110-503.
+- 2008-09-25 — Committee on Indian Affairs.
+Reported by Senator Dorgan with amendments.
+With written report No. 110-503.
+- 2008-09-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1081.
+- 2008-09-26 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S9851-9852; text as passed Senate: CR S9851-9852)
+- 2008-09-26 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S9851-9852; text as passed Senate: CR S9851-9852)
+- 2008-09-27 — Message on Senate action sent to the House.